kappa655/todos_backend/README.md

 # todos_backend

-Simple FastAPI backend for a Todo application with user registration, authentication, and per-user todo CRUD.
-It uses SQLAlchemy for persistence and Pydantic schemas for validation.
-Tables are created automatically on startup.
+FastAPI backend for a Todo application with user registration, user login, authentication, and per-user todo CRUD.
+A user can create, read, update and delete notes.

 ---

 Table of contents
-- What this is
 - Stack
 - Features
 - Project structure